douglasgreen/outlines/computing/computer_programming/programming_paradigms.md

 3.  **Advice**: This defines the code to be executed at a particular join point.
 Advices are similar to method bodies in OOP but are applied to many join points, not just one method call.

 4.  **Pointcuts**: These specify the join points of interest for a particular aspect.
-In essence, pointcuts define where and when the aspect\'s advice should be applied.
+In essence, pointcuts define where and when the aspect's advice should be applied.

 5.  **Weaving**: The process of applying aspects to a target object or function, typically done at compile time, load time, or runtime.